-The District levies a voted tax of 0.75 percent for general operations on the income of residents and of estates.
-The tax was originally effective on January 1, 2005 for four-years.
-A renewal tax was effective on January 1, 2009 and the levy period is for four-years.
 Effective January 1, 2013, the District levied a voted tax of 1.00 percent.
 Employers of residents are required to withhold income tax on compensation and remit the tax to the State.
 Taxpayers are required to file an annual return.
 The State makes quarterly distributions to the District after withholding amounts for administrative fees and estimated refunds.
 Income tax receipts are recorded in the General Fund.
+This levy was renewed in 2020.